Tw1ddle/game-of-life/embed/README.md

 # License

 These patterns were not created by me (Sam Twidale), and many may be copyrightable.
+Be considerate and contact the creators, especially if you wish to use any pattern in a commercial project.